adrianbrink/lol_store/README.md

             }
         }
     - implement this in my redis_connection.rs with RedisConnector
 - deserialize the featured games and add all involved summoner ids to SummonerUniqueQueue
+- implement the matchlist endpoint and store each matchId in MatchUniqueQueue
+    - that are RANKED, 5v5 and in 2016